Bankruptcy Filing Options

 Chapter 11

-Chapter 11 is a type of reorganization bankruptcy used primarily used by large corporations.
-In rare cases, it is used by small businesses or individual consumers who want to file a reorganization bankruptcy but have too much debt to qualify to file under Chapter 13.
+Chapter 11 is a type of reorganization proceeding used primarily used by large corporations.
+In rare cases, it is used by small businesses or individual consumers who want to file a reorganization case but have too much debt to qualify to file under Chapter 13.
 Even though this Chapter is legally available to small businesses and individual consumers, from an economic standpoint most small businesses and individual consumers find that it is too time consuming and expensive of a remedy.

 Chapter 12

-Chapter 12 a type of reorganization bankruptcy for family farmers, ranchers and fishermen that is very similar to Chapter 13.
+Chapter 12 a type of reorganization proceeding for family farmers, ranchers and fishermen that is very similar to Chapter 13.
 Individuals, corporations, and partnerships are all eligible to file under this Chapter if they qualify as a family farmer or family fisherman.
 This Chapter allows for higher debt limits than Chapter 13 to accommodate the higher amounts of debts typically borne by a family farming or ranch operation or commercial fishing operation.

 Chapter 9